 Working Group Founding Co-Chair

-The Microfinance CEO Working Group structures its efforts around four activities:
+The Working Group has four primary activities:

 - Institution Strengthening: Become standard bearers for responsible and innovative microfinance through the implementation of best practices and a continual search for improvement.